-Corvette C3 Door panels
+Corvette C3 Door Panels

 1968 - 1969: Early C3 Door Panels

 In 1968, the Corvette debuted with two different types of door panels, depending on the production date of the car.
-All Corvettes produced before mid-March 1968 did not have an integrated door pull-in the door panels.
+All Corvettes produced before mid-March 1968 did not have an integrated door pull in the door panels.
 Cars assembled after mid-March 1968 received an updated design where the door pull was integrated into the panel itself.

-Corvette C3 door panels 1968
+Corvette C3 door panels 1968 with integrated door pull

 Corvette 1968 door panel with integrated door pull